Speedy11CZ/Clankipedia/modding/patches.md

 - Ratchet & Clank: All 4 One; `NPEA00356`, `BCES01141`, `NPUA80695`, `BCUS98175`
 - Ratchet & Clank: Full Frontal Assault / Q-Force; `NPEA00378`, `BCES01594`, `NPUA80642`, `BCUS98380`
 - Ratchet & Clank: Into the Nexus / NEXUS; `NPEA00457`, `BCES01908`, `BCES01949`, `NPUA80908`, `BCUS99245`
+- Ratchet & Clank: A Crack in Time; `BCES00511`, `BCES00726`, `BCUS98124` - ⚠️ This game don't use the same patch system, and the patches are only for disc versions of the game.